 Designers must understand complicated forms also result in high bounce rates as well as low conversion rates.
 Form presentation must be well-thought-out too.

 Adding frills to the website are often seen by the web designers as part of making the website ‘looks cool.’
 Most of the time, the users regard these as unnecessary elements.

 Negative space also means clarity of ideas while also eliminating clutter.
 This is the same principle behind the minimalist web design.

 The crucial SEO benefit here is faster loading times.
 Speed is a ranking factor that when there are two websites with all elements being equal, the site that loads faster will be ranked higher than the slower one.

-On the other hand, all the non-text content affect the site’s speed.
+On the other hand, all the non-text content affects the site’s speed.
 A website cannot afford to ignore this important ranking factor.
-Today, users leave a website that takes more than 5 second to load.
+Today, users leave a website that takes more than 5 seconds to load.
 In fact, they expect a site to load in just 3 seconds.

 Speed is particularly crucial when the users are viewing the site on mobile devices.
 Browser compatibility must not be sacrificed as well as device responsiveness.